kmilouh/berry-app/README.md

 ![Probability maps](doc/img/probmaps.png)

-This is the code repository of the BERRY tumour classification pipeline described in the work *An accessible deep learning tool for voxel-wise classification of brain malignancies from perfusion MRI* by Raquel Perez-Lopez and colleagues from the Vall d'Hebron Institute of Oncology (VHIO), Barcelona, Spain.
-Manuscript currently under review.
+This is the code repository of the BERRY tumour classification pipeline described in the work [*An accessible deep learning tool for voxel-wise classification of brain malignancies from perfusion MRI*](https://doi.org/10.21203/rs.3.rs-2362207/v1) (preprint) by Raquel Perez-Lopez and colleagues from the Vall d'Hebron Institute of Oncology (VHIO), Barcelona, Spain.

 BERRY will be freely accessible online soon at:  [berry-app.vhio.org](https://berry-app.vhio.org/)